Tibson-spec/Adidas-Sales-Analysis-Project/README.md

 5. Year-Over-Year Growth: Observed steady growth in total sales, with notable increases in 2021.

-6. Regional Performance: Regions like North America and Europe lead in overall sales, with North America showing the highest growth rates.
+6. State Performance: States like New-York and california lead in overall sales, with New-York showing the highest growth rates.
 Emerging markets have lower but gradually increasing sales, indicating potential growth with tailored marketing efforts.

 7. Profit Margins: Products with higher profit margins but lower sales volumes may benefit from targeted upselling.